 Google Camera v4.4, which first popped up in a recent Android O Developer Preview, is now publicly available on the Play Store.
 The new release brings front-facing selfie flash (via your screen), double tap to zoom, a toggle button for photos/video, and a slightly larger-looking shutter button.
 These are all small changes, but they do each give you another way to do things in the app, and choice is always good.

 We covered the 4.4 release when it came out via the developer previews, and it was just a matter of time until it finally hit everyone else.
 Individually none of the changes are that noticeable (and even together you'd probably not notice a difference), but they do add some useful behavior.
-Now that there is a visible toggle for switching between photos and videos It'll be a bit easier to swap between the two.
+Now that there is a visible toggle for switching between photos and videos, it'll be a bit easier to swap between the two.
 The older swiping gesture still works, but it wasn't the most intuitive method.

 The warm glow of narcissism.

-Originally we though this was new, but it turns out it was in 4.3 and it flew under our radar.
+Originally we thought this was new, but it turns out it was in 4.3 and it flew under our radar.
 Selfie-flash might come in handy in poorly-lit circumstances, though your screen might not be able to produce enough light to make much of a difference.
 At a minimum, though, it does make everything nice and creamy.
 Just be sure to enable flash to use it.

 Double-tap to zoom.